Buffy the Vampire Slayer season 4: Plot

 Season four sees Buffy and Willow enroll at UC Sunnydale while Xander joins the workforce.
 The vampire Spike, having been left by Drusilla, returns to Sunnydale and is abducted by the Initiative, a top-secret military installation based beneath the UC Sunnydale campus, led by Maggie Walsh.
 They implant a microchip in his head which prevents him from harming humans.
 He reluctantly helps the Scooby Gang throughout the season and even begins to fight on their side after joyfully learning that he can harm fellow demons.
 Buffy and her friends still don't trust him, except Willow who opts to give him a chance to redeem himself, which he eventually does.

 Oz leaves town after realizing that he is too dangerous as a werewolf and after an horrific encounter with the Initiative.
 Willow falls in love with Tara Maclay, another witch, and the two begin a relationship.

 Another focus of the season is Xander's relationship with former vengeance demon Anya Jenkins, who becomes infatuated with him due to him making her feel human and Xander returns these feelings as she makes him feel like a man.
 Anya tries to get Xander off her mind, but feelings develop which they finally acknowledge and begin a relationship.

 Buffy begins dating Riley Finn, a grad student who she later discovers is a member of the Initiative.
 Riley tries to involve Buffy in the organization, initially it seems successful, with Initiative leader Professor Walsh impressed with Buffy's incredible fighting skills, and allowing her a security pass and pager, but Buffy's questions and non-military free spirit worry Walsh who sees it as a threat to her plans and potential bad influence on Riley, threatening his allegiance to the Initiative.
 After Buffy and Riley's first sexual encounter, seen by Walsh via a hidden camera, Professor Walsh plots to kill Buffy, which fails but causes Riley to cut ties with Professor Walsh and the Initiative.

-The Initiative's more sinister secret purpose is revealed when its composite demonic cyborg, Adam, kills Walsh, then escapes and rampages through the town.
+The Initiative's more sinister secret purpose is revealed when its composite bio-mechanical demonoid, Adam, kills Walsh, then escapes and rampages through the town.
 After getting Spike to temporarily work for him, Adam plots to create others like him to overthrow humanity, although Adam sees Riley as his "brother".

 Faith awakens from a coma, seeking revenge, and receives a gift from Mayor Wilkins that enables her to switch bodies with Buffy; but she is defeated again, and flees to Los Angeles.

 Buffy and her allies unite to defeat Adam and destroy the Initiative.
 The demons and other supernatural creatures fight back against their former captors, while the Scoobies temporarily transfer all their skills into Buffy to fight the physically superior Adam.
 Magically enhanced, she kills Adam by ripping out his uranium core.
 The Initiative is defeated and the Scoobies recover.
 The government recognizes that Professor Maggie Walsh's plan is a failure, and orders her project to be terminated.
 The Scoobies later encounter the spirit of The First Slayer, who gives Buffy a cryptic message.